theodorp/CodeEval_Easy/README.md

 CodeEval_Easy
 =============

-Easy Level CodeEval challenges
+Easy Level CodeEval challenges that I’ve completed.

-Descriptions of each challenge to be added shortly.
+~~Descriptions of each challenge to be added shortly. ~~